rahulkumar353/Email-Spam-Classifier/README.md

 # Email-Spam-Classifier
- This project predicts whether the mail is a spam or ham mail.
+When a new mail comes, it predicts whether the given mail is a spam mail or ham mail.
+It uses the "Multinomial Naive Bayes Algorithm" .